hlin117/mdlp-discretization/README.md

 $ make
 ```

-Afterwards, it works exactly like any other scikit-learn
+Afterwards, assuming that `discretization.py` and `_mdlp.so` are in the
-transformer.
+same directory, you can import the MDLP class.

 ```
->>> from sklearn.preprocessing import MDLP
+>>> from discretization import MDLP
 >>> from sklearn.datasets import load_iris
 >>> iris = load_iris()
 >>> X = iris.data